 MAXIMUM (SENSORY) ATTACK!

-For the first time in rallying history, manufacturers made use of extensive wind tunnel testing to improve the aerodynamics of the cars.
-Group B evolution rules gave birth to a wide array of enhancements and spoilers to help keep the cars glued to the ground and go even faster around the corners.
+The Group B evolution rules gave birth to a wide array of enhancements and spoilers to help keep the cars glued to the ground and go even faster around the corners.
 It only added to the excitement of the already visually striking cars that the driving style needed to get the best stage times was nothing short of spectacular in itself.

 For the first time in rally history, the gorgeous surroundings were be filled in an incessant cacophony of exhaust backfires fueled by flat out driving and left foot braking.
 Most will remember the majestic sound of the Audi 5 cylinder 20v maestro, of which has never seen an equal since: